kaazing/gateway/doc/security/o_aaa_config_authentication.md

 -   [Documentation](../index.md)
 -   [Configure Authentication and Authorization](../index.md#security)

-<a name="authentication"></a>Configure Authentication and Authorization${enterprise.logo.jms}
+<a name="authentication"></a>Configure Authentication and Authorization
 =============================================================================================

-The following checklist provides the steps necessary to configure ${gateway.name.short} to perform authentication and authorization:
+The following checklist provides the steps necessary to configure KAAZING Gateway to perform authentication and authorization:

 <table class="checklist">
 <tr>